maurolepore/tidy-ds/R/01_skateboard_you.md

     #> 10 Afghanistan Asia       1997    41.8 22227415      635.
     #> # … with 1,694 more rows

-`gapminder` is a spreadsheet-like data structure called a data frame.
-A data frame is a list of lists (columns), all with the same number of elements (rows).
-In particular, the tidyverse offers an improved data frame called a tibble.
+`gapminder` is a spreadsheet-like data structure called “data frame”.
+A data frame is a list of lists called “columns”, all columns with the same number of elements called “rows”.
+In particular, the tidyverse offers an improved data frame called a “tibble”.

 ![](http://i.imgur.com/zKA3A2g.png)